 MobilizeYU is a course designed for faculty, graduate students, staff, alumni, and community partners who are interested in learning more about Knowledge Mobilization (KMb).

-As part 2 of the inaugural pilot, participants will sign up and participate in an 6-part interactive course.
+Interested participants can apply to participate in the 8 week interactive course.
 Taught by leading KMb professionals and researchers, participants will about theoretical and practical aspects of effective KMb.
-They will integrate this knowledge within an applied project.

 Professionals and Researchers

 About Theoretical and Practical